Coend Optics for Quantum Combs: Combs

 \begin{defn}[Category of optics \cite{pastro_street,clarke_profunctor}] Given a symmetric monoidal category $\cat C$, the category of optics $\optic(\cat{C})$, has the same objects as $\comb(\cat{C})$.
 Morphisms are pairs $(f,g)_E$ like in $\comb(\cat{C})$ however, instead of quotienting the morphisms by the equivalence relation $\simcomb$, we quotient morphisms by the equivalence relation $\simopt$ imposed by embedding the combs inside the cobordisms:

-The string diagrams can be freely moved around the interior of the cobordism, but can not pass through the surface: as a result we are able to slide maps on the environment wire between the two halves with the equivalence relation given explictly by $( (v\otimes 1)f,g )_{E'} \sim (f,g(v\otimes 1))_E$.
+The string diagrams can be freely moved around the interior of the cobordism, but can not pass through the surface: as a result we are able to slide maps on the environment wire between the two halves with the equivalence relation generated by $( (v\otimes 1)f,g )_{E'} \sim (f,g(v\otimes 1))_E$.

 Composition, identities, and symmetric monoidal structure is as in $\comb(\cat{C})$.
 That $\simopt$ is a congruence and that the composite of two optics is another optic (i.e. that the composite of the comb-shaped cobordisms in \eqref{eq:optequiv} can be manipulated to give another comb-shaped cobordism) follows by a composition of the 2-cells in \eqref{eq:tube2cells}, see e.g. \cite{riley_optics} for more details. \end{defn}